-The U.S. federal income tax laws were recently amended to provide new procedures and rules that will apply in the case of an audit of a partnership for taxable years beginning after December 31, 2017.
+The Bipartisan Budget Act of 2015 introduced new procedures and rules that will apply in the case of an audit of a partnership for taxable years beginning after December 31, 2017.
 These procedures and rules generally provide that assessment and collection of additional income taxes will be made at the partnership level rather than at the partner level.
 As a result, any such income tax assessment would be borne by limited partners that own units of Grant Park at the time of such assessment, which may be different persons, or persons with different ownership percentages, than persons owning units for the tax year at issue.